Hugh Longbourne Callendar: Thermodynamics

-Callendar left Cambridge and spent two years working as a professor of physics at Royal Holloway College from 1891-1893.
+Callendar left Cambridge and spent two years working as a professor of physics at Royal Holloway College from 1891 to 1893.
 In 1893 he commenced at McGill University in Montreal, Canada and was assigned to the second Macdonald Chair in Physics.
 Leslie, Cecil and Guy were born during this time at McGill.
 While at McGill, Callendar conducted research on two topics in the area of thermodynamics.
 The first was research on steam engines alongside Professor of Mechanical Engineering John Thomas Nicolson.
 The second was the study of electrical and thermal units using calorimetry techniques with Howard Turner Barnes.

 He also studied and published papers on the heat of gases.
 He calculated a boiling point of sulfur, which was four degrees below the existing accepted value.
-The boiling point of sulfur on the International Temperature Scale in 1927 and Callendar’s value only differed by 0.07 °C.
+The boiling point of sulfur on the International Temperature Scale in 1927 and Callendar's value only differed by 0.07 °C.

 Work on steam

 Callendar developed a formula for the heat of steam, expressing it as a function of pressure and temperature, publishing it in his first paper on thermodynamics in 1900.
 He was able to obtain experimental results consistent with his formula on multiple thermodynamic properties.
 From this he was able to develop tables on the thermodynamic properties of steam for calculations in science and engineering.
 This was an important contribution, as there lacked a standard accepted set of steam tables.
 His Callendar Steam Tables were published (1915, 1922, 1927) and also published The Properties of Steam and Thermodynamic Theory of Turbines in 1920.
-Turbine manufacturers accepted and used Callendar’s steam tables to invent steam machinery.
+Turbine manufacturers accepted and used Callendar's steam tables to invent steam machinery.

 Callendar and his son participated in the first International Steam Conference was held in 1929, which aimed to resolve inconsistencies between steam tables used globally.
-After Callendar’s death the following year, his son Guy Stewart continued to work on steam properties.
+After Callendar's death the following year, his son Guy Stewart continued to work on steam properties.
 He published several works on the subject alongside professor Alfred Charles Glyn Egerton.

 Work on calorimetry

 In 1902, Callendar and Barnes developed the continuous-flow calorimeter, used for measurement of the heat capacity properties of liquids.
 They used their apparatus to research the comparison of electrical and thermal units, calculating a value for one calorie that compares very closely to the currently accepted value.
-Callendar’s continuous-flow calorimeter was further improved on and later used in laboratories for scientific experiments and research.
+Callendar's continuous-flow calorimeter was further improved on and later used in laboratories for scientific experiments and research.
 Their apparatus was used widely for the determination of the heat capacity of liquids and gas, as well as study of combustion gases.